kemitchell/writing.kemitchell.com/_posts/2015-10-29-The-Blanks-Problem.md

 In math terms, we're looking at a sequence, or a set of unique position-character elements, _S_.
 The size of matching Common Forms is the size of the power set, or \|P(S)\|=2^n for n=\|S\|.

 In non-math terms, the number of possibly matching Common Forms is enormous.
 Guessing that the average English word is about 5 characters long, and that a standard contract form might contain 50 words, we're looking at 250 word characters, plus an additional 48 spaces between the words, for a total of 298 characters.
-2 to the 298th power is a number of 90 decimal digits several orders of magnitude greater than the number of atoms in the visible universe.
+2 to the 298th power is a number of 90 decimal digits several orders of magnitude greater than the estimated number of atoms in the visible universe.

 ## Cutting it Down